Bartolomé Carranza: Trial in Rome (1567–1576) and death

 The papal chambers in the Castle of Sant'Angelo were appointed to be his residence during the trial.
 Once more the case lasted a long time, being nine years before the Curia.
 It was not until the reign of Gregory XIII that a final decision was reached, 14 April 1576.

 Carranza was not found guilty of actual heresy, but he was condemned to abjure sixteen Lutheran propositions of which he had made himself suspected, was forbidden to enter on the government of his diocese for another five years, and was ordered during this period to live in the monastery of his order near the church of Santa Maria sopra Minerva, there to perform certain religious exercises as penance.
 Carranza died, however, in the same year, and was buried in the choir of the church just mentioned.
-Before this he had, on 23 April, visited the seven great churches and had celebrated Mass on the following day in the basilica of the Lateran.
+Before this he had, on 23 April, visited the seven great churches and had celebrated Mass on the following day in the Archbasilica of Saint John Lateran.
 He was succeeded in his see by the inquisitor general, Gaspar Quiroga.

 The theologian José Tellechea Idígoras (Melanchton y Carranza: préstamos y afinidades, Salamanca, Universidad Pontificia, Centro de Estudios Orientales y Ecuménicos Juan XXIII, 1979) concluded that while Carranza may have been unconscious of his "errors", there is no doubt that he was influenced by the doctrine of the Lutheran Philip Melanchthon.

 At a later date the Congregation of the Index also condemned his Commentary.
 This work, a stout folio, treated the doctrines of Christian faith and morals under four heads: faith, commandments, sacraments, and good works.